🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

-The Federal Reserve has two primary long-range goals: controlling inflation (hawkish) and maximizing employment (dovish).
-But these two aims can be at odds, and thus the Fed is often called hawkish or dovish.
+The Federal Reserve has two primary long-range goals: maximum employment and stable prices.
+These two aims can be at odds, which is why the Fed is often called hawkish or dovish.

 Key Points